Selvarasa Pathmanathan

-Shanmugam Kumaran Tharmalingam (செல்வராசா பத்மநாதன்; alias Selvarasa Pathmanathan, Kumaran Pathmanathan, or simply KP; born 6 April 1955) is a former prominent member of the Liberation Tigers of Tamil Eelam (LTTE).
+Shanmugam Kumaran Tharmalingam (ஷண்முகம் குமாரன் தர்மலிங்கம்; alias Selvarasa Pathmanathan, Kumaran Pathmanathan, or simply KP; born 6 April 1955) is a former prominent member of the Liberation Tigers of Tamil Eelam (LTTE).
 Pathmanathan was on Interpol's most wanted list for various charges including arms smuggling and criminal conspiracy.
 He is also wanted by India's law enforcement agencies in connection with the assassination of former Indian Prime Minister Rajiv Gandhi in 1991 and for violation of the Terrorist Act and the Indian Explosive Act.
 He was arrested on 5 August 2009.
 Pathmanathan was released from prison on 17 October 2012, when the complaints against him by Sri Lanka were withdrawn.

 Early life

 Little information is available on Pathmanthan's early life.
 He was born Shanmugam Kumaran Tharmalingam on 6 April 1955 in the town of Kankesanthurai in the Jaffna District of Ceylon.
 Pathmanathan, who can converse in Tamil, English, French and Sinhala is known to have left Sri Lanka in 1983.